For Align-Pilates news and offers:

 5. Footprint and Storage Options

-Studios vary in size, so it’s crucial to match your reformer with your available space.
+Studios vary in size, so it’s crucial to match your best Pilates reformer for studio with your available space.

 Key Factors: